California Transparency in Supply Chains Act

 The Pharmaceutical Supply Chain Initiative is a group of major pharmaceutical companies who share a vision of better social, economic, and environmental outcomes for all those involved in the pharmaceutical supply chain.
 This includes improved conditions for workers (including freely chosen employment, no involuntary prison labor, abolition of child labor, and no use of forced, bonded or indentured labor), economic development, and a cleaner environment for local communities.

-The Together for Sustainability Initiative is a group of multinational chemical companies which aims at developing and implementing a global supplier engagement program that assesses and improves sustainability sourcing practices, including ecological and social aspects, within the supply chains of the chemical industry.
+The Together for Sustainability Initiative is a group of multinational companies which aims at developing and implementing a global supplier engagement program that assesses and improves sustainability sourcing practices, including ecological and social aspects.
 The initiative is based on good practices and builds on established principles – such as the United Nations Global Compact and the Responsible Care Global Charter as well as standards developed by the International Labour Organization (ILO), the International Organization for Standardization (ISO), Social Accountability International (SAI) and others.

 Slavery and human trafficking can take many forms, including forced labor and child labor.
 We follow a clear 'zero tolerance to child labor' policy in our business operations worldwide.
 We do not tolerate child labor in our supply chain either, where we take action against known cases of violations.
 Our efforts to fight against child labor and forced labor are consistent with the ILO’s core labor standards and the United Nations Global Compact principles.

-- Supplier assessments and audits: We track our suppliers’ adherence to the Supplier Code of Conduct by monitoring their sustainability performance.
-This is done partly on the basis of on-site audits and partly through online supplier assessments carried out by a leading web-based platform for sustainability performance monitoring (EcoVadis).
-The EcoVadis methodology relies upon Corporate Social Responsibility (CSR) international standards (e.g. the United Nations Global Compact, ISO 26000).
-The assessments are based on a web-based, modular questionnaire completed by the supplier, coupled with accompanying verification documents and 360° screening.
-Suppliers are selected for these assessments based on a combination of country and material risks and procurement volume.
-Under the Bayer Audit Program, we carry out supplier audits together with an external, independent partner, applying the standard of the respective industry initiatives in which we participate in order to benefit from synergies.
-We also obtain further audits of Bayer suppliers on an exchange basis as part of our collaboration with the members of the PSCI and TfS initiatives.
-In addition, Bayer auditors perform inspections focusing on health, safety, environmental protection and sustainability.
+- Supplier sustainability performance evaluation: The sustainability performance of our suppliers is monitored through online supplier assessments and on-site audits.
+The assessments are carried out on our behalf by a leading web-based service platform for sustainability performance monitoring (EcoVadis).
+They are based on a web-supported, modular questionnaire completed by the supplier, coupled with accompanying verification documents and 360° screening.
+Suppliers are selected for these assessments based on a combination of country and material risks as well as strategic importance in accordance with our Group targets.
+We conduct the on-site audits with external, independent auditors.
+Here, too, we apply the standard of the respective industry initiatives in which we participate in order to benefit from synergies.
+In addition, internal auditors perform inspections focusing on health, safety, environmental protection and sustainability.
 All assessment and audit results are thoroughly analyzed and documented.
-If deficiencies are found, Bayer develops action plans together with the respective suppliers to ensure that they observe social, ethical and environmental standards in the future.
-Where improvement needs have been identified, we work together continuously with our suppliers to achieve these improvements.
-As a result, we did not have to terminate any supplier relationship in 2013 for reasons related to sustainability performance.
+Wherever the results are unsatisfactory, we develop improvement measures together with our suppliers to ensure that they observe social, ethical and environmental standards in the future.
+In 2014, 5% of the assessments had a critical result.
+In each of these cases, we initiated measures ranging from action plans through the improvement of defined weaknesses to the reduction of the procurement volume.
+In 2014, Bayer was not prompted to end a supplier relationship due solely to sustainability performance.

-- Training for suppliers: We regularly provide information on our understanding of sustainability to our most important suppliers through our Supplier Days.
-Through this global dialogue we aim to show suppliers the demands we make on sustainable procurement and how they can meet requirements in their own companies.
-We also offer training courses for our suppliers.
-The TfS initiative offers e-learning courses to provide suppliers with general information on the initiative and the audit process.
-The PSCI initiative likewise promotes continuing supplier development by means of the comprehensive information provided on the PSCI website, and by organizing training events and conferences on subjects such as occupational safety.
+- Training for suppliers: We regularly provide information on sustainability to our suppliers through Supplier Days.
+This global and local dialogue is essential to build up reliable relations and to make the principles of our procurement policy and our sustainability requirements clear to our suppliers.
+In return, we would like to know more about the suppliers’ situation in order to be able to identify and remove obstacles in our collaboration at an early stage.
+The continuous development of suppliers in terms of sustainability is also a key objective of the industry initiatives TfS and PSCI.
+The TfS initiative offers online sustainability training to provide suppliers with general information on the initiative and the audit process.
+Moreover, the TfS member companies organize joint supplier events with the aim to promote a mutual understanding on sustainability challenges and requirements in the supply chain.
+The PSCI initiative likewise promotes continuing supplier development by means of the comprehensive information provided on the PSCI website, and by organizing webinars and conferences on subjects such as occupational safety.

 For more details: